Bogdanp/personal-website/content/post/racket-cs-on-ios.md

 tags: ["racket", "ios"]
 ---

+**As of iOS 14.4, non-debugged builds (i.e. ones run outside of XCode) fail with a dynamic code signing error and there is no way to work around this at the moment.**

 A couple of weeks ago, I started working on getting Racket CS to compile and run on iOS and, with a lot of guidance from Matthew Flatt, I managed to get it working (with some [caveats]).
 [Those